Top 10 rights given to the Arrested Person

-10. Right of the Accused to Produce Evidence
+10. The right of the Accused to Produce Evidence

-Last but not the least, an accused even has right to produce witness in his defence in case of police report.
-After the Examination and cross examination of all prosecution witness, the whole proceeding is recorded simultaneously.
-He may even call further for cross examination.
-Moreover, section 138 of Indian evidence act states that the judge records the evidence of the witness till the prosecution is done with his evidence.
+Last but not least, an accused even has the right to produce witnesses in his defense in case of the police report.
+After the Examination and cross-examination of all prosecution witnesses, the whole proceeding is recorded simultaneously.
+He may even call further for cross-examination.
+Moreover, section 138 of the Indian evidence act states that the judge records the evidence of the witness to the prosecution is done with his evidence.

-At the end we all are social animals and citizens of Indian society whose protection is the responsibility of the police authorities even if a person is held against some of the most serious charges.
-And all these rights ensures the protections of accused or arrested ones as well who may have or have not done an evil deed is the later matter of concern but the their safety is the initial one.
+The rights of the arrested person under Cr.P.C. and Constitution are to grant the accused person some basic rights for safety and living.
+In the end, we all are social animals and citizens of Indian society whose protection is the responsibility of the police authorities even if a person is held against some of the most serious charges.
+And all these rights ensure the protections of accused or arrested ones as well who may have or have not done an evil deed is the later matter of concern but their safety is the initial one.

-Hence above all are the primary rights and all other rules are made to protect these rights.
-Any rule that violates these rights would likely be considered ultra vires in the terminology of constitution.
+Hence like any other rights, the rights of arrested person needs to be protected.
+Any rule that violates these rights would likely be considered ultra vires in the terminology of the constitution.

 Try our all-in-one Legal Practice Management Software START FREE TRIAL!